 Every October, Fact Forward participates in Let’s Talk Month, a public awareness campaign that encourages open communication between young people and their parents or other trusted adults.

-Each May, during Sex Ed for All Month, Fact Forward joins organizations across the country to raise awareness about the need for comprehensive sexual health education.
+Each May, during Teen Pregnancy Prevention Month, Fact Forward joins organizations across the country to raise awareness about the need for comprehensive sexual health education.

 Not Right Now